top of page

 It's all about community!

-The goal of the class is to meet other musicians, learn some solid Irish repertoire, and enjoy the art of playing with others.
+The goal of the class is to help you meet other musicians, learn some solid Irish repertoire, and enjoy the art of playing Irish music with others.

-One tune will be assigned each week, accompanied by the story behind the tune, videos, and instructional recordings.
+One tune will be assigned each week, accompanied by the story behind the tune, videos, and instructional sound files.

 We'll go through the assigned tune in class, review tunes already assigned, and practice playing them with each other

-By the end of the series you'll have learned some popular Irish session tunes.
+By the end of the series you'll have learned some popular Irish session tunes and some of the history behind the music we play.

 But you will also make some new friends and be introduced to both the local and the world-wide community of people who love Irish music.